Set Up Your Own WireGuard VPN Server on Ubuntu

 - User authentication is done by exchanging public keys, similar to SSH keys.

 - It assigns static tunnel IP addresses to VPN clients.
-Some folks may not like it, but it can be useful in some cases.
+Some folks may not like it, but it can be very useful in some cases.

 - Mobile devices can switch between Wi-Fi and mobile network seamlessly without dropping any connectivity.